xtavras/inxi/tarballs/README.txt

-README for tarballs
+README for tarballs directory in svn

-This folder is intended to be a repository of older tarballs from svn trunk/ Tarballs contain the following (as of version 1.8.34, pre 1.8 the gz is just inxi itself):
+This directory  is intended to be a repository of older .gz/.tar.gz files from svn trunk.
+Tarballs contain the following (as of version 1.8.34, pre 1.8 the .gz is just inxi itself):

 inxi